Mari language: Declension

-Like other Uralic languages, Mari is an agglutinating language.
+Like other Uralic languages, Mari is an agglutinative language, adhering to agglutinative typology more than other Uralic languages.
 It lacks grammatical gender, and does not use articles.

 Case

 Meadow Mari has 9 productive cases, of which 3 are locative cases.
 The usage of the latter ones is restricted to inanimate objects.
+These cases are all complemented by postpositions, which are either going through or have gone through morphologisation.
+There are no noun classes, and all inflected forms can be derived from the nominative singular.

 Many cases, aside from their basic function, are used in other situations, such as in expressions of time.